reiryuki/Sound-Alive-Samsung-Galaxy-A53-5G-Magisk-Module/README.md

 - Reboot
 - If the FX is stopped after you stop/pause playback and cannot be restarted again except you re-open the EQ, then tap Sound Helper app and grant root and all permission and the notification access to fix the issue.
-  Everytime you stop/pause music, Sound Alive app will be restarted and re-launched on the next you play music to re-apply the FX.
+  Everytime you stop/pause music, Sound Alive app will be restarted on the next you play music to re-apply the FX.
-  Media volume will be decreased 3 steps for a while (if it's higher than 3) and re-increased 3 steps back after the FX is applied.
+  Music volume will be decreased 3 steps for a while (if it's higher than 3) and re-increased 3 steps back after the FX is applied.
+  Sound Helper app cannot detect fast forward media button, so you need to stop/pause and play again to re-apply the FX.

 ## Known Issues
 - Dolby Atmos, UHQ Upscaler, Surround & Adapt Sound doesn't work.
-- Sound Helper app cannot detect fast forward media button.
+They seems require kernel & audio hal ROM support.

 ## Troubleshootings and Optionals
 - https://t.me/androidryukimodsdiscussions/29836